-Alternatively, if you have several mappings in a table (as described in sections 19.4.6 and 19.5.5), you can extract the consensus sequences by selecting the relevant rows by pressing Open Consensus at the bottom of the view.
+Alternatively, if you have several mappings in a table (as described in sections ?? and 19.5.5), you can extract the consensus sequences by selecting the relevant rows and clicking on the button labeled Extract Contig at the bottom of the view.